 You never want to discourage your students from showing what they know.
 Instead of having everyone shout out their answers, try using whiteboards or even desktops with dry erase markers to write down answers to questions like spelling words, comprehension questions, or math problems.
 Students can show their answers by holding up the boards, or you can wander through the room and look at their desks before allowing them to wipe them clean.
 Every child has a chance to participate without blurting with this simple activity!

-When it comes to keeping students quiet in class, these ideas to help with blurting out in the classroom will help your students learn self-control, respect, and responsibility, all characteristics that are part of The Encouraging Classroom.
+When it comes to keeping students quiet in class, these ideas to help with blurting out in the classroom will help your students learn self-control, respect, and responsibility, all characteristics that are part of our social emotional learning lessons.
 Try a few to help your students have a productive and positive year!

 Are these ideas helpful?
 We suggest saving this post to your Pinterest board!
 You can do that by clicking the button below.